jeffreysbrother/imagemin-test/README.md

 ##Notes##

 There are currently two main branches to this repo: Master and only-images.
 The former contains a few Grunt plugins, while the latter contains only grunt-contrib-imagemin.

+##What to Expect##

+Running "grunt watch" on the master branch will run the following Grunt plugins (where applicable):

+* grunt-contrib-watch
+* grunt-newer
+* grunt-contrib-imagemin
+* grunt-processhtml
+* grunt-contrib-uglify
+* grunt-contrib-cssmin

+On the branch named only-images, running the above command will trigger only grunt-contrib-watch, grunt-newer, and grunt-contrib-imagemin.

 ##An Issue with the Mac##